Ask DITO

 We are a major telecommunications provider in the Philippines.
 We offer and will be offering a variety of telecommunications services to you, including services related to mobile telephony and the internet of things.

 III.
-What is the purpose and scope of our privacy statement?
+What is the scope of our privacy statement?

 This privacy statement applies to:

-• All past, present, and prospective subscribers or customers of DITO who are individuals.
-This includes one-person businesses, legal representatives, or contact persons acting on behalf of our corporate customers; and
+• All past, present, and prospective subscribers or customers of DITO who are natural individuals.
+This includes one-person businesses, legal representatives, or contact persons acting on behalf of our corporate customers;

 IV.
-What are the types of your personal data that we process?
+What are the types of personal data that we process?

 Personal data refers to information that identifies or can be linked to you, a natural person.
-The personal data that we process incudes:
+The personal data that we process includes:

 1. Identification data, such as name, gender, salutation, date and place of birth, ID type and number, tax identification number, customer segment, nationality, email address, home address, province, city or municipality, district, ZIP code, mobile and telephone number, and specimen signature;

-2. Employment data, such as company name or employer, office address, province, city or municipality, district, ZIP code, office telephone number, occupation, job title, position, and years in employment;
+2. Employment data, such as company name or employer, office address, province, city or municipality, district, ZIP code, office telephone number, occupation, job title, position, and years of employment;

 3. Financial data, such as proofs of billing and other proofs of financial capacity;